 |Insects, Slugs, Worms|

 Other animals that hunt and eat the animal

 The slow worm inhabits warm, moist and shaded areas across the European continent and is also commonly found in gardens throughout the United Kingdom, as well as meadows and farmland.

-Despite it's snake-like appearance, the slow worm is in fact a lizard but without legs and instead uses the muscles in it's body to move itself around.
+Despite its snake-like appearance, the slow worm is in fact a lizard but without legs, and instead uses the muscles in its body to move around.
 Slow worms have smooth and shiny skin and a small head in comparison to their body.

 The slow worm is a carnivorous animal meaning that the slow worm only feeds on other animals in order to survive.
 Slow worms primarily feed on small, slow-moving animals like worms, slugs and snails as well as insects, spiders and other invertebrates.

 After mating, the female slow worm produces up to 15 eggs which are incubated in her body for a few months.
 Once developed, the slow worm babies hatch inside their mother meaning that the female slow worm ends up giving birth to live young.

 Today, the slow worm population appears to be thriving in parts of Europe, particularly in Britain where the slow worm is commonly found in back gardens across the country.